• Call our surgery01 2875283

 Law aside this always should have happened and whilst all this should happen, sometimes it doesn't.
 The chip itself will work perfectly well (in that it can be read by a scanner) but because the breeder may not have done all the necessary paperwork there is often a problem in that the chip is not registered to the pup’s new owner.
 As a result if the dog strays and is brought to a dog pound or vets they will not be able to track down the owner of the dog via the microchip number – the microchip is basically useless.

 So if you have a dog that was microchipped before you bought him/her it important to ensure that the microchip is correctly registered to you on an approved database.
-In Blacklion Pet Hospital we always check the registration of any pet's microchip the first time they come to us and we correct it if necessary.
+We always check the registration of any pet's microchip the first time they come to us and we correct it if necessary.
 Be sure to bring in all the paperwork you got with the puppy when you go to the vet with this query.

 If this has not been done we - or any vet - can check this for you and if the information is incorrect or not registered at all we can assist you in correcting the information so that your pet can be efficiently returned to you - and also that you are compliant with the law.

 In short if you did not have your pet’s microchip inserted yourself you should check that the details on the database is correct so that your pet can be reunited with you.
 If these details are incorrect your pet may as well not be microchipped.
-If you are in Greystones or surrounding areas, ask us in Blacklion Pet Hospital for help if in doubt.
+If you are in Greystones or surrounding areas, ask us for help if in doubt.

 Return to Pet Advice